-As stated previously, in 2009, the Texas Legislature passed House Bill 3389, which modified the existing Racial Profiling Law by adding new requirements; this took effect on January 1st, 2010.
-These most recent changes include, but are not exclusive of, the re-definition of a contact to include motor vehicles where a citation was issued or an arrest made.
-In addition, it requires police officers to indicate if they knew the race or ethnicity of the individual before detaining them.
-Also, the more recent law requires adding "middle eastern" to the racial and ethnic category and submitting the annual data report to TCOLE before March 1st of each year.
-I am pleased to inform you that these additional requirements have been addressed, since 2009, by the Meadows Place Police Department as it is demonstrated throughout this report.
+As stated previously, in 2009, the Texas Legislature passed House Bill 3389, which modified the Racial Profiling Law by adding new requirements; this took effect on January 1st, 2010.
+These changes included, but are were not limited to, the re-definition of a contact to include motor vehicles where a citation was issued or an arrest made.
+In addition, it required police officers to indicate if they knew the race or ethnicity of the individual before detaining them.
+Also, the 2009 law required adding "middle eastern" to the racial and ethnic category and submitting the annual data report to TCOLE before March 1st of each year.